prodasl/zkSNARK-playground/README.md

 2. *Soundness* - If a statement is false, a malicous prover cannot trick a verifier into thinking it is true
 3. *Zero-Knowledge* - a verifier learns nothing other than the truthyness of a statement (this is the hard part to accomplish)

-These concepts can also be described with precise mathematical statements, but this is a crash course for impatient devs so we won't get into that here.
+These properties can also be articulated as precise mathematical statements, but this is a crash course for impatient devs so we won't get into that here.

 ### ZKP Types

 I'll describe zkp types with a hopefully useful analogy.
 In the field of machine learning or artificial intelligence, before you can start doing anything, you have to choose a predictive techique to leverage, i.e. linear regression, boosted trees, deep neural nets, etc.
-Typically, you want to choose the simplist modeling method that is capable of attaining sufficient accuracy for your application.
+Typically, you want to choose the simplist modeling method that is capable of attaining sufficient predictive accuracy for your application.

 You face a similar choice in zkp land as well.
 You need to choose an appropriate zkp *type* that satisfies the information constraints and requirements of your problem.
 Different zkp types use completely different underlying mathematical formalisms to ensure the three properties discussed in [preliminaries and context](#preliminaries-and-context) are achieved.
-Some popular and actively researched zkp types include:
+Some popular zkp types that are actually used in production systems include:

 - Bulletproofs
     - a zero-knowledge argument of knowledge that proves that a secret value lies within a given range